fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 return msg;
 ```
 * This implements a REST service to call the conversation with some context.
 We will modify it later in order to control the lamp as well.
 Those interested in more detail can find it in GitHub.
-* Finally, edit the Conversation node.
-In the Workspace field, enter the WorkspaceID you saved earlier.
-You may need to generate credentials for the service to enter in the username and password fields.

 ### E. Test the sample conversation from Node-RED
 * Deploy the flow and open a separate tab in your browser pointing to the flow’s UI URL.
 Since you set the http input node’s URL to /lampbot, you will find the UI at https://streetlamp-xxx.mybluemix.net/lampbot.